Multiplayer MCP server: brings full stack session recordings into your IDE of choice

 The problem isn’t with the models themselves: it’s with the data they’re given.
 Without full context, AI assistants hallucinate plausible-sounding (but useless) fixes.
 Developers are forced to bounce between logs, traces, dashboards, and bug reports to piece together the real story, wasting hours on context switching.
 Even then, it usually takes multiple rounds of prompting and refinement before the AI produces something actionable.

-Existing MCP servers address part of the problem, but only part: some surface APM data like backend traces and metrics, others expose frontend replays.
+Existing MCP servers address part of the problem.
+But only part.
+Some surface APM data like backend traces and metrics, others expose frontend replays.
 Useful, but again, incomplete.

 What they don’t provide is the full picture: frontend screens, backend data, user steps, and team annotations correlated together.
 Exactly the kind of context a developer would need before coding a fix.